Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Impact of different effects on

-\leftskip=-3cm\rightskip=0.15cm \begin{footnotesize} \begin{spacing}{1} {\textbf{Figure 6:} Investigation on how the threshold detuning $\Delta_{thr}$ for the magnetic field gradient $B'=3$ G/cm is affected as the stochastic force \textbf{D} (Eq. (\ref{eq:D})) is scaled by a constant factor $d$.
-The empty stars are the test results, and the filled star is the result of the ordinary simulation (from Fig. 6 in Ref. \cite{1:MG}).} \end{spacing} \end{footnotesize} critical in determining whether the system is stable or unstable; increasing the diffusion may be regarded as destroying the phase relationship, thus preventing the unstable regime from being entered.
-In conclusion, the diffusion is not an essential effect and, otherwise, suppresses the instability mechanism if it becomes great enough.
+\leftskip=0.15cm\rightskip=-3cm ring that, in a feedback system, the phase of the feedback is critical in determining whether the system is stable or unstable \cite{extra:Feedback}; increasing the diffusion may be regarded as destroying the phase relationship, thus preventing the unstable regime from being entered.
+In conclusion, the diffusion is not an essential effect but, otherwise, suppresses the instability mechanism if it becomes great enough.

 Next, we continue with our investigation on whether the instabilities persist when either attenuation is removed (i.e., the beam intensity is constant) or rescattering is removed, for $B'=3$ G/cm at different $\Delta$ values in the previous range of simulated unstable and stable clouds \cite{2:MG}.
-Note that while the former case is experimentally relevant (for relatively low atom number and/or weak magnetic field gradient), the latter one is not, as one cannot have large attenuation without multiple-scattering.
+Note that while the former case is experimentally relevant (for relatively low atom number and/or weak magnetic field gradient), the latter one is not, as one cannot have large attenuation without multiple scattering.
 Without attenuation, we find for all the explored parameter range that the MOT is stable.
 When attenuation is present but rescattering is turned off, we observe small clouds with temporal fluctuations in their COM positions, but relatively stable RMS radii.
 The COM fluctuations are in this particular case attributed to diffusion.
-These tests thus seem to show that both attenuation and rescat-
+These tests thus seem to show that both attenuation and rescattering are necessary to reach the unstable regime.
+This is consistent with previous models \cite{3:stellar, 25:Pohl} and supports the view that the shadow force (produced by attenuation) takes part in a feedback mechanism, where this force works against the cloud expansion due to the rescattering force in order to produce unstable motion in a balanced MOT.
+The beam attenuation alone can be noted to be critical for instabilities in a retroreflected MOT \cite{27:RR2, 28:RR3} as well as in the case of collective phenomena that parameter-modulated MOT instabilities can exhibit \cite{29:PM2}.
+Moreover, Ref. \cite{30:Thesis} has recently identified both attenuation and rescattering as necessary effects for a spatiotemporal instability in a misaligned MOT, using a slightly modified version of our simulation model.